Our data and analysis used for international press and publications

 Saudi-Iranian Rift Guarantees Oil Overproduction will Continue ; Crisis Possible in Strait of Hormuz

 In an interview published last month by Forbes, Enerdata Asia’s managing director Antonio Della Pelle provided the possible implications involved following Saudi Arabia’s decision to cut diplomatic ties with fellow OPEC member Iran.
 The decision from Saudi Arabia, the world’s largest oil producer, was sparked following the storming of the Saudi embassy in Tehran after the controversial execution of Nimr al-Nimr, a prominent Shi’ite cleric and outspoken opponent of Saudi Arabia’s ruling Al Saudi family.
-According to Della Pelle, major implications include navigation security in the Strait of Hormuz with a possible decrease in oil supply and increase in proper defense costs.
+According to Della Pelle, major implications include navigation security in the Strait of Hormuz with a possible decrease in oil supply and increase in proper defence costs.
 In an analysis of the worst possible case scenario, Della Pelle stated that the gap would be partially off-set by strategic reserves while the remaining 7-10 million bpd of supply would need to come mainly from Russia, Africa, Europe and South America.
 “These supplies, when adding transport costs on average cost three times more than Middle Eastern supplies, hence from a simple arithmetic calculation we could say the price should jump up by 15%-20%,” Della Pelle said.

 “Expectations swamp realities.
 Difficulties in developing offshore wind projects in China go beyond the economic issue.
-The long list of challenges also includes a shortage of skillful installers and the lack of high-quality wind turbines capable of operating at sea, said Cyril Cassisa, a China-focused energy expert with consulting company Enerdata.”
+The long list of challenges also includes a shortage of skilful installers and the lack of high-quality wind turbines capable of operating at sea, said Cyril Cassisa, a China-focused energy expert with consulting company Enerdata.”

 In September 2015, Antonio Della Pelle, the Enerdata Singapore Managing Director, has been interviewed by DownstreamToday regarding the future of the Indonesian Refinery Industry.
 This interview follows on the March 2015 interview about the South Korean Refinery Industry.
 In the interview, Mr. Della Pelle has shared his views on how the downstream oil market is going to develop in Asia, how Pertamina can benefit from foreign partners and what is the role of the Indonesian government to attract more foreign investors in the Indonesian refinery industry that requires substantial investments.